 Click here to read the story from Alaska Public Radio.

 And there were two weekend Gospel Guitar Workshops in Venetie: one for adults and one for teens that featured church and Gwich’in singing and dancing.
-Our staff were at the Yukon Flats Volleyball Tournament – providing musical instruction and playing for the dance.
+Our team were at the Yukon Flats Volleyball Tournament – providing musical instruction and playing for the dance.
 The Rev. Trimble Gilbert must have played fiddle for 40 minutes straight during the Virginia Reel!

-Our dream is to train staff to go to all areas of the state and nation bringing music, culture, and dancing as a way to prevent suicide, drug, and alcohol abuse.
+Our dream is to train instructors to go to all areas of the state and nation bringing music, culture, and dancing as a way to prevent suicide, drug, and alcohol abuse.
 Send your tax-deductible contributions today that keep us going and buy instruments that change kids lives–to:

 Dancing with the Spirit